peaBerberian/wasp-hls/doc/API/Position_Control/getMaximumPosition.md

 If no content is currently loaded, `getMaximumPosition` will return `undefined`.

+Note that this minimum position might evolve over time, depdending on the type of content being played.
+More information on this in this documentation page.

 ## About "playlist time"

 As written above, the returned time is in playlist time in seconds.